James Cook's Introduction to Linear Algebra Page

 - I'm here to help.
-Please make wise use of my office hours when you get stuck.
+Please make wise use of my office hours and the help session when you get stuck.
 Also, in lecture, if I write something obviously wrong.
 Please politely interupt me before I burn 5 minutes of class on a bogus calculation.
 Do not wait until the end of class to tell me as we exit, you wrote linearly independent but meant linearly dependent.
 I have no patience for corrections!
 I want them immediately.

 - Someone will be unable to make it to my office hours.
 It's inevitable in a given semester.
 Therefore, if you are such a person, it especially important for you to work with a study group which has at least one person who can make it to office hours.